Black Seed Oil

 Can black seed oil regrow hair?

 There is some anecdotal evidence to suggest that applying black seed oil to thinning areas of the scalp may help to generate new hair growth.
 At this stage, although there are plenty of websites claiming success in this area, the evidence is anecdotal only.
+There is no dedicated black seed oil for hair, all black seed oil would suffice.

 Cooking with black seed oil or black seed extract

 It is easy to incorporate black seed extract or oil into your cooking.
-Incorporating black seed extract or black seed oil into your diet will aid digestion and help to improve appetite.
+Incorporating black seed extract or black cumin seed oil into your diet will aid digestion and help to improve appetite.
 You can use it straight by the teaspoon full or you can blend it with other ingredients to make a wonderful dressing.

 A simple dressing recipe would include the following ingredients